Food donation has become a financial decision.

 Donation isn't charity given.
 It's money recovered.

-Every qualifying donation carries a §170(e)(3) enhanced deduction — a real, calculable recovery against the cost of food that would otherwise be a total write-off.
+Every qualifying donation carries a §170(e)(3) enhanced deduction: a real, calculable recovery against the cost of food that would otherwise be a total write-off.
+It is a federal incentive, available in every state today.
 Treated rigorously, surplus donation is one of the cleanest sources of recoverable value in a grocery P&L.

 From a sustainability line item to a finance one.

-Increasingly, the law requires it.
+In nine states, the law already requires it.
 Most can't comply yet.

-A growing number of states now mandate organic-waste diversion — and the mandates keep expanding.
+Nine states now ban commercial food waste from landfills, and California requires large grocers to donate edible surplus outright.
+The mandates are coastal today and expanding.
 But a mandate is only as real as the infrastructure to meet it, and most grocers have neither: no way to surface what must be diverted, no way to route it at scale, no way to document that they did.

 The result is a compliance gap that widens every quarter.
-Grocers aren't failing these mandates out of unwillingness — they're failing for lack of tooling.
+Grocers aren't failing these mandates out of unwillingness; they're failing for lack of tooling.
 SurFlow is that missing infrastructure: the layer that turns a legal requirement into a process that actually runs, and produces the record that proves it.
+And where no mandate exists yet, the federal incentive already makes the same process pay.

 Mandates don't fail for lack of intent.
 They fail for lack of infrastructure.

-When donation becomes a financial and compliance necessity, you don't need a better goodwill tool.
+SurFlow plugs into inventory data and acts before food expires: markdown first to give it a chance to sell, then donation matching with full chain of custody, so the deduction is auditable and claimable.
+When donation becomes a financial and compliance matter, you don't need a better goodwill tool.
 You need different infrastructure.